How to Embed HTML in Gmail: Easy Tips to Send HTML Emails

 Read time: 13 min

 Once upon a time, Gmail included an option to build emails using HTML.
-While it’s still possible to do so, it requires knowing how to embed HTML in Gmail.
+While it’s still possible to do so, unless you use an email builder, it requires knowing how to code and how embed HTML in Gmail.
 In this article, we’ll cover why and how to use an HTML email template.
-We’ll also look at how you can design, test, and send emails seamlessly and export them to Gmail using a tool like Publicate.
+We’ll also look at how you can design, test, and send emails seamlessly with Gmail using a tool like Publicate.

 Why Import HTML Email into Gmail?

 When you click on “Compose” in Gmail to create an email, you’ll be met with a window that operates with a WYSIWYG editor, which stands for What You See Is What You Get.
-The idea here is that anyone can create an email using the same skills and knowledge you have from using word processors.
+The idea here is that anyone can create an email using the same skills and knowledge you have from using a typical word processor.

-However, when it comes to internal employee newsletters or external marketing emails, there’s another big thing to consider –branding.
-Creating a beautifully designed and formatted email inside Gmail’s composition window isn’t easy to do.
-That’s where HTML can come into the picture (or should we say window?).
+However, when it comes to internal employee newsletters or external marketing emails, there’s another big thing to consider – branding and design.
+Creating a beautifully designed and formatted email inside Gmail’s composition window is impossible without hacking the browser console and knowing how to code HTML.

 How to Send HTML Email with Gmail?